jwbarkes/LifeSaver/README.md

 # LifeSaver

 This project aims to decentralize healthcare by empowering user's with access to medical equipment as well as guide them through its usage via our AI assistant AILA.
-We are currently using the XReal One, and have previously used: Apple Vision Pro, Oculus Quest 2, and Magic Leap 2.
+We are currently using the XReal Air 2 Ultra, and have previously used: Apple Vision Pro, Oculus Quest 2, and Magic Leap 2.
 My main responsibility on this project has been in the UI/UX.
 I have also worked on setting up Vuplex WebViewer, Image and Marker tracking, and connecting the backend server to our frontend application.

 <p align="center">
     <img width="40%" src="Screenshots/XRealOne.webp">